An Introductory Guide to Milk Texturing and Steaming for Coffee Drinks

 From a physics standpoint, texturing milk involves creating a colloidal foam.
 When the steam wand introduces steam into the milk, the air is dispersed in the form of tiny bubbles.
 The temperature increase from the steam causes the milk’s viscosity to decrease, which allows the bubbles to remain finely distributed.

-Eventually, achieving the ideal milk texture and temperature is a skillful balancing act of controlling these chemical and physical reactions.
-The purpose is to reach a temperature that unfolds the proteins appropriately and creates a stable foam, without overheating the milk, which can lead to a burnt taste and compromised texture.
+Ultimately, achieving the best milk texture and temperature is a skillful balancing act of controlling these chemical and physical reactions.
+The intention is to reach a temperature that unfolds the proteins appropriately and creates a stable foam, without overheating the milk, which can lead to a burnt taste and compromised texture.

 Alternative Ways to Texture Milk

-While texturing milk is typically done utilizing the steam wand of an espresso coffee machine, there are alternative methods to achieve similar results.
-Some of these include utilizing a Press pot, whisk, and handheld frother.
+While texturing milk is typically done using the steam wand of an espresso machine, there are alternative methods to achieve similar results.
+Some of these include utilizing a French press coffee maker, whisk, and handheld frother.

 BrewEspressoCoffee.com has complete list of laternatives in their milk texturing guide.